-As already discussed in Section III.A, a host of practical market microstrucure frictions, including the use of discrete price grid points and bid-ask spreads, invariably renders the assumption of a continuously observed logarithmic price process adhering to the semimartigale assumption fictitious.
-Instead, following Aït-Sahalia, Mykland and Zhang (2005), Bandi and Russell (2004b), Zhang, Mykland and Aït-Sahalia (2005), among others, assume that the observed price process is "contaminated" by a market microstructure noise component, say $p(t)=p^(t)+v(t)$, where $p^(t)$ refers to the true (latent) semimartingale logarithmic price process that would obtain in the absence of any frictions, while v(t) denotes an i.i.d. white noise component.23 The discretely sampled Δ -period observed returns, then equals the true (latent) returns plus the first-order moving average process, $\eta{t,\Delta}$.
-Assuming that the variance of v(t) does not depend upon Δ , the noise term will eventually (for $\Delta \neg 0$) dominate the contribution to the overall realized variation in (3) coming from the squared true (latent) high-frequency returns, formally rendering $RV{t+1}(\Delta)$ inconsistent as a measure for the quadratic variation of $p^(t)$.
-In practice, the impact of the market microstructure noise is most easily controlled through the choice of Δ .
-And, it was exactly this biasvariance tradeoff that motivated our choice of a five-minute sampling frequency for each of the three actively traded markets analyzed here, as the frequency at which the bias in the realized variation measure in equation (3) has largely disappeared.
+As already discussed in Section III.A, a host of practical market microstrucure frictions, including the use of discrete price grid points and bid-ask spreads, invariably renders fictitious the assumption of a continuously observed logarithmic price process following a semimartigale.
+Hence, following Aït-Sahalia, Mykland and Zhang (2005), Bandi and Russell (2004b), and Zhang, Mykland and Aït-Sahalia (2005), among others, assume that the observed price process is "contaminated" by a market microstructure noise component, say $p(t)=p^(t)+v(t)$ , where $p^(t)$ refers to the true (latent) semimartingale logarithmic price process that would obtain in the absence of any frictions, while v(t) denotes an i.i.d. white noise component.
+The discretely which produced qualitatively very similar results.